Mental Health Counselling for Alcohol Abuse and Drink Related Problems – Available in Wolverhampton & Online Worldwide

 Reaching out for help is the second step.

-Transform Your Thinking & Overcome Alcohol Abuse Issues
+Transform Your Thinking & Overcome Alcohlol Abuse Problems

-If you’re committed to overcoming your drinking problems then we highly recommend following either our Advanced Cognitive Behavioural Therapy course with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.
+If you’re committed to overcoming your drinking problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
+Tranceformental CBT is available as Online Therapy if required.

 We offer all prospective clients an initial consultation to discuss your alcohol abuse problems prior to commencing any treatment plans.